-New Orleans’ biggest LGBT event of the year takes over Labor Day Weekend, August 30 through September 3.
-The city, state and its loyal visitors will do what they do best: celebrate.
+New Orleans’ biggest LGBT event of the year takes over Labor Day Weekend, August 29 through September 2.
+This year marks 48th annual celebration with a delicious theme: “Fruit Salad: Come Toss A Good Time.”
+The official “colors” are polka dots and pinstripes and the city, state and its loyal visitors will do what they do best: celebrate.

 1. Come one, come all.
 Southern Decadence is known for welcoming leather lovers and bears, but they aren’t the only types of people you’ll see.
 All ages, genders, races and orientations come to party.

 2. Play inside and out at the Phoenix.
 Get your fill of food and beer at the Phoenix Block Party, and then head inside for the leather shop and maze adventure.

 3. Get your parade on.
 The signature Sunday street party weaves through the French Quarter and features colorful and fantastical costumes, entertaining drag queens, lots of leather and, yes, beads.

 4. There’s no place like Oz.
 If you’re in the mood for huge parties, hot DJs, entertainment and many, many bodies then head to Oz, in the heart of the French Quarter.

 5. Head outside for the Bourbon Street Extravaganza.
 Take in the talent on the stage — Well Strung, Zoe Badwi, Jeanie Tracy and Rowetta — and on the street.

 6. Enjoy your open containers.
 Unlike most American cities, drinking in public is legal.
 So none of that “let me finish this drink and then we’ll go” business.

 7. Shirts are optional.
 For everyone.